KNeha9142/ExcelDashboard/README.md

-# ExcelDashboard
+# Hotel Bookings Analysis Dashboard
-Hotel Bookings Analysis Dashboard This project involves creating an interactive Excel dashboard to analyze hotel bookings data.
+This project involves creating an interactive Excel dashboard to analyze hotel bookings data.
 The dashboard features key performance indicators (KPIs) such as total revenue, total bookings, occupancy rate, .
 It allows users to filter data using slicers, visualize trends with charts, and gain insights into hotel performance over time.
 Key features: